 I did both a private tour of Luoyang (the Longman Grotttoes and the Shaolin Temple) and a group tour of Beijing-Xian-Guilin and both were amazing experiences.
 The local guides are very useful/friendly and I learned from one of the people in my group that a lot of food vendors will let you sample food before you buy (she speaks Manadrin though).
-The same lady and I also discovered that good coffee is difficult to find in Beijing and some restaurants don't offer it.
-11 months agoAnswered by Amanda via WorldNomads.com
+The same lady and I also discovered that good coffee is difficult to find in Beijing and some restaurants don't offer it. about 1 year agoAnswered by Amanda via WorldNomads.com

 Check out some of the lesser known places.
 My favorites are 798 Art District (a bit outside of town, but worth it; take a taxi if your'e not comfortable with the bus - there is no subway stop nearby) and the Russian district.
 Walk as much as possible, or rent bikes/scooters.